-Okey, here I was in the city of lights, Las Vegas, but no photo has been saved from this magical place.
-I however remember the glamor, flash lights, limousines, expensive attire, awfully wealthy visitors to the huge casinos, hotels, restaurants.
-I didn’t get dragged in to one of those roulette houses, would that be my scrappy trousers, T-shirt and trainers that gave away my financial status?
-Las Vegas a city built in desert draw in people from all over the world.
+Okay, here I was in the city of lights, Las Vegas, but no photo has been saved from this magical place.
+I, however, remember the glamor, flashlights, limousines, expensive attire, awfully wealthy visitors to the huge casinos, hotels, restaurants.
+I didn’t get dragged into one of those roulette houses, would that be my scrappy trousers, T-shirt and trainers that gave away my financial status?
+Las Vegas a city built in a desert draw in people from all over the world.

 Another night bus.
 Again sleeping while sitting but with something to anticipate.
-Next stop was no other city but Los Angeles.
+The next stop was no other city but Los Angeles.
 A meeting place for me and my German friend, Christian.
 Excited as I was, before setting off to Beverly Hills, I needed to secure accommodation for a night.
 That was one of the finest motels I had the pleasure to stay at.
-For just 31 dollars a night I had at my disposal the following: small apartment with massive lounge, big TV, bigger mirrors, one bedroom with king size bed, bathroom with a shower and bath, mini bar.
+For just 31 dollars a night I had at my disposal the following: small apartment with massive lounge, big TV, bigger mirrors, one bedroom with king-size bed, bathroom with a shower and bath, mini bar.

 Anyway, we were ready to go.
-Oil and fuel checked, rucksacks packed, cameras filled.
-After several hours of driving we reached San Francisco.
-One, if not the most favourite city in USA.
+Oil and fuel checked rucksacks packed, cameras filled.
+After several hours of driving, we reached San Francisco.
+One, if not the most favorite city in the USA.
 This place definitely has a unique atmosphere with its history and culture, but not only that.
 I wished I had devoted more time to this city, or preferably stayed there much longer immersing into local life.
 For now, we had two days to explore.
 The bay area, steep hills, Alcatraz Island and Chinatown is what I remember vividly.

 Known for its Mediterranean climate, ethnic diversity and sprawling metropolis, Los Angeles, nicknamed the City of Angels, is the largest and most populous city in California.

-Further up the West Coast we were welcome by to city of Portland in Oregon State.
+Further up the West Coast, we were welcomed to the city of Portland in Oregon State.
 Again as we arrived in the evening we only took the stroll down the streets, visited Chinese gardens and went back to chill with a beer by the pool of our motel.
 The next morning we met up with some locals for a vintage car show.
 Magnificent beasts were these cars.
 13 feet long and two doors, these machines often served as somebody’s mobile home.
 Pink Cadillac springs to mind.

-Situated on the Columbia an Willamette rivers, Portland is Oregon’s largest city with its beautifully snowy Mount Hood and iconic Washington Park.
+Situated on the Columbia and Willamette rivers, Portland is Oregon’s largest city with its beautifully snowy Mount Hood and iconic Washington Park.

 Tombstones of the father and son were beautifully decorated with iconic words engraved.
-One would argue whether these two made a history or contributed significantly to the society.
-The fact is that their achievements impactex on many people’s lives.
-The success on the screen translated into change in the attitude of thousands of young peole in those times.
-Many took to the karate clubs, sports centres and healthy food outlets.
-Bruce Lee’s motto to success was focus on the process and on the end result.
+One would argue whether these two made history or contributed significantly to society.
+The fact is that their achievements had an impact on many people’s lives.
+The success on the screen translated into a change in the attitude of thousands of young people in those times.
+Many took to the karate clubs, sports centers, and healthy food outlets.
+Bruce Lee’s motto to success was a focus on the process and on the end result.

 The state of Washington sits in the Pacific Northwest region of the United States of America.
 The capital is Olimpia and the largest city is Seattle.

 As for the famous Hollywood part of the L.A., I had the opportunity to participate in a TV show with a homely name – Hollywood Square.
-A talk show with me, my German companion Christian, and one American family in the audience, and such celebrities as Antonio Banderas, Woopie Goldberg, Melanie Griffith, producer Robert Wagne, and two more, which names I struggle to remember.
+A talk show with me, my German companion Christian, and one American family in the audience, and such celebrities as Antonio Banderas, Whoopie Goldberg, Melanie Griffith, producer Robert Wagner, and two more, which names I struggle to remember.
 To be honest, I don’t remember much of what was going on.
-Most of it was staged, applause on request, and dancing competition of some sorts.
+Most of it was staged, applause on request, and dancing competition of some sort.
 It was fun, though.
 I even managed to fetch one of those freebies, T-shirts.
 It was in Los Angeles, and my traveling companion was a guy from Germany, whom I had met while doing Camp USA, at Family Resort.
-Tickets were arranged by that American family whom Christian was staying with.
+Tickets were arranged by the American family with whom Christian was staying with.

-Entering California State by car was fantastic experience in itself.
-At the state border we were greeted by an officer with big black sun glasses handing in a map and wishing us a safe journey and a pleasant stay.
+Entering California State by car was a fantastic experience in itself.
+At the state border, we were greeted by an officer with big black sunglasses handing in a map and wishing us a safe journey and a pleasant stay.

-We organised two days out to L.A.
-One was centred round Hollywood area with Rodeo Drive, Beverly Hills, Chinese Theatre and Walk of Fame in mind.
+We organized two days out to L.A.
+One was centered around Hollywood area with Rodeo Drive, Beverly Hills, Chinese Theatre and Walk of Fame in mind.
 It happened to be the premiere day for Double Jeopardy movie.
 So celebrities, fans and touts offering tickets to various TV shows were aplenty.
 Considering that L.A. owns hundreds if not thousands of actors waiting for the breakthrough.
-These were taxi drivers, waitresses, shop assistants, cleaners, etc. All with a hope to become a movie star of some sort.
-Ironically, their struggle to fame were often depicted in the movies, as if to give extra inspiration.
-We decided to be part of it by visiting Universal Studios and take a closer look in the movie making process.
-What we see as a finished project in the cinema, sitting comfortably with a Coke and popcorn, we often do not realise the amount of hard work put into each movie production.
+These were taxi drivers, waitresses, shop assistants, cleaners, etc. All with the hope to become a movie star of some sort.
+Ironically, their struggle to fame was often depicted in the movies, as if to give extra inspiration.
+We decided to be part of it by visiting Universal Studios and take a closer look at the movie-making process.
+What we see as a finished project in the cinema, sitting comfortably with a Coke and popcorn, we often do not realize the amount of hard work put into each movie production.

 Every time a different movie theme awaited visitors.
 We had our own Water World with Kevin Costner.
 The tour included behind the scene element of special effect creation.
 Learning how the earthquakes, floods, volcano eruptions, hurricanes, fires are made, we shifted our perception.
-We realised the amount of specialists involved in the process was enormous.
-With Water World scenery I felt like a child to never want to go back to the real life.
+We realized the number of specialists involved in the process was enormous.
+With Water World scenery I felt like a child never to want to go back to real life.
 Adventure after adventure.
 It was an extraordinary experience for 35 dollars.
 I think I also purchased some souvenirs, probably some trinkets.

 Universal Studios was a fabulous place for any family, just like Disneyland.
 Kids were overjoyed.
 So was I, exclaiming – wow, that was awesome!

 That was it.
 I have set foot on US West Coast.
-Sadly, it was time to part our company.
-Christian were soon to return home to his native Germany and I was heading to the South.
+Sadly, it was time to part of our company.
+Christian was soon to return home to his native Germany and I was heading to the South.
 The next stop was Dallas, Texas.

 That was it.
 I have set foot on US West Coast.
-Sadly, it was time to part our company.
-Christian were soon to return home to his native Germany and I was heading to the South.
+Sadly, it was time for part of our company.
+Christian was soon to return home to his native Germany and I was heading to the South.
 The next stop was Dallas, Texas.

-I arrived there in the evening, checked into the hotel and went to a local McDolnalds for a meal.
-I remember it well, because I happened to have been a witness to a intense exchange of opinions between a MacDonalds’ customer and an assistant about the quality of the burger just served.
-The discussion turned into a brawl and the manger had to be called for.
+I arrived there in the evening, checked into the hotel and went to a local McDonald’s for a meal.
+I remember it well because I happened to have been a witness to an intense exchange of opinions between a MacDonalds’ customer and an assistant about the quality of the burger just served.
+The discussion turned into a brawl and the manager had to be called for.
 He had defused the situation as quickly.
 It is worth mentioning that she who initiated the brawl was a white woman and the manager was of Afro American origin.
-I found myself in the crossfire, and ended up being served by the very same manager.
-The meal was very tasty and cost me mere $4.
+I found myself in the crossfire and ended up being served by the very same manager.
+The meal was very tasty and cost me a mere $4.

 Dallas is a city that will probably be associated with this single event.
 At least to me.
 What really happened, we’ll find out probably in 50 years.
 Loaded with another dose of knowledge about the history of the United States, full of excitement, I chilled out with a few other tourists I had met there.
 Next stop – Atlanta, Georgia – the World of Coca Cola.